Attstar2021/live-life/README.md

 ### Media

+Images has been taken from https://pixabay.com and code institue

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Rohit for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.